 When you rotate the pan, the half portion of the pan that was exposed to the radiating higher heat of the back of the oven, is now exposed to a cooler temperature in the front, and vice versa.
 This helps with even cooking and balancing the cooking process, given there will be slight temperature variations in the oven.
 Smart, I know.

-Step Three: Remove Bacon, Drain Excess, Fat, Cool
+Step Three: Remove Bacon, Drain Excess, Fat, and Cool

 Once the bacon is fully cooked remove the baking sheet from the oven using oven mitts, and carefully transfer the bacon to a layer of paper towels to drain the excess fat.